Looking for an Unroll.me alternative?

 Why people switch from Unroll.me to Gmailytics

 Privacy.
-Gmailytics is free to use and never sells data.
-The optional $10 founding-supporter tier and any future Pro features are the only revenue model — no third party gets your purchase history.
+Gmailytics never sells data.
+License sales are the only revenue model — no third party gets your purchase history.
 CASA Tier 2 verified by Google in March 2026.

 Bulk delete by sender.
 Unroll.me is mainly an unsubscribe-and-rollup tool.
 Gmailytics is built for the “clear thousands of old emails” problem — you see who's filling your inbox by volume and delete them in one action.